questianon/sdupdates/README.md

 * (didn't see this until now) Training TI on 6gb when xformers is available inplemented: https://github.com/AUTOMATIC1111/stable-diffusion-webui/pull/4056
 * (From yesterday) Unprompted extension has ads (self-ad, not google ad) now
 	* Extensions > uncheck unprompted and reload
-	* There are ways to mod it to remove ads
+	* There are ways to mod it to hide ads
-		* Way by anon: Edit style.css so it has:
+		* Way by anon (By granada777#3833: This does not remove the ads, CSS only affects appearance.
+Everything going on in the background to fetch the ad before displaying it, is still happening, including potentially sending info such as your prompts): Edit style.css so it has:
 			>#unprompted #toggle-ad {opacity:0.5}
 			>#unprompted #toggle-ad:hover {opacity:1;}
 			>#unprompted {margin-bottom:2em}